jentrisi/Clustering-Synonym-Sets-in-English-WordNet/README.md

 This file contain synonym set from WordNet compare to Test_Set_Thesaurus.txt

 Test_Set_Thesaurus.txt
-This file contain synonym from Thesaurus based on this 50 random word in thesaurus :
+This file contain synonym from Thesaurus based on this 50 random words in thesaurus :
 Administrator
 Adolescence
 Aphrodisiac